itzg/docker-minecraft-server/README.md

 In the opposite case, you can skip the startup script's creation of `server.properties`, by setting `SKIP_SERVER_PROPERTIES` to "true".

+> NOTE: to clear a server property, set the variable to an empty string, such as `-e RESOURCE_PACK=""`.
+A variables that maps to a server property that is unset, is ignored and the existing `server.property` is left unchanged.

 ### Message of the Day

 The message of the day, shown below each server entry in the client UI, can be changed with the `MOTD` environment variable, such as